brown-studios/minuet/docs/fan-motor-guide.md

 #### Supplies

-- 2x M5 x 14 mm screws (a little longer is ok)
+- 2x M5 x 14 mm cap screws (a little longer is ok)
 - Screws (both variants) and spacers (for the metal plate variant) for your motor and shaft adapter combination
-  - For 42BLR53 with a rigid coupler and dowel pin shaft adapter, use 4x M3 x 22 mm screws with [M3 x 15 mm spacers](https://www.amazon.com/gp/product/B0CQF68HRC/)
+  - For 42BLR53 with a rigid coupler and dowel pin shaft adapter, use 4x M3 x 22 mm cap screws with [M3 x 14/15/16 mm spacers](https://www.amazon.com/gp/product/B0CQF68HRC/)
-  - For 57BYA54 with a rigid coupler and dowel pin shaft adapter, use 4x M4 x 22 mm screws with M4 x 15 mm spacers
+  - For 57BYA54 with a rigid coupler and dowel pin shaft adapter, use 4x M4 x 22 mm cap screws with [M4 x 14/15/16 mm spacers](https://www.amazon.com/PATIKIL-Aluminum-Spacers-Spacer-Standoff/dp/B0CQ3RQVVM)
 - Washers for the M5 screws and the motor screws (for the 3D printed variant)

 #### Instructions

-1. Tap the M5 screw holes.
+1. Tap the M5 screw holes into the plate.
+1. Screw the M5 screws through the mount from the side on which the motor is installed.
+    - Metal plate variant: Apply threadlocker to each screw.
+    - 3D printed variant: Tighten only until snug to avoid stripping the plastic threads.
+Do not use threadlocker.
 1. Screw the motor to the plate.
     - Metal plate variant: Add a spacer on each screw between the plate and the motor.
-    - 3D printed variant: Add a washer on each screw between the screw head and the plate.
-1. Screw the M5 screws through the mount from the side on which the motor is installed.
-    - Metal plate variant: Apply threadlocker to each screw.
     - 3D printed variant: Add a washer on each screw between the screw head and the plate.

 ## Further reading